-In our Preservation Portfolio, North Florida Land Trust has identified 112,346 acres of land in our seven county focus that is in critical need of preservation.
+With this information we created our Preservation Portfolio.
+In this portfolio, North Florida Land Trust has identified 112,346 acres of land in our seven county focus that is in critical need of preservation.
 It includes at least one area of land in need of preservation in Baker, Clay, Duval, Flagler, Nassau, Putnam, and St. Johns Counties.
 The benefit of preserving these lands far outweighs the cost of acquisition.
 The price to acquire the land is $216,516,934, but the ecosystem services value is $413,430,739 annually.

 Ecosystem services are defined as services provided by the natural environment that we would otherwise pay for; in short, it is what nature provides us for free.